-Where the training occurred in a approved training placement, the regular six monthly supervisor report is acceptable evidence.
-Where a specific training placement was undertaken, a supervisor report is required for the placement.
-The Verification of Clinical Experience proforma, End of Term Assessment report, or other supervisor report is acceptable.
+Where the training occurred in an approved training placement, the regular six-monthly supervisor report is acceptable evidence.
+Where a specific training placement was undertaken, a Supervisor Report is required for the placement, the Verification of Clinical Experience proforma, End of Term Assessment report, or other Supervisor Report is acceptable.